 4. Type VLC on the terminal to Launch it.

 You should see the media player as shown below.
 Accept Privacy and Network access policy.

 2. VLC Snap package on Ubuntu

 VLC is also available as a Ubuntu snap package.
 So you can also use a snap command for installation.
-Snaps provide secure distribution of the latest apps and utilities for cloud, servers, desktops and the internet of things.
-It is basically apps store for Linux.
+Snaps provide secure distribution of the latest apps and utilities for the cloud, servers, desktops, and the internet of things.
+It is basically an app store for Linux.

-1. Run below command on the terminal for installation.
+1. Run the below command on the terminal for installation.

 $ sudo snap install vlc vlc 3.0.5-1 from VideoLAN* installed